 Perks have been part of the Call of Duty series for over 15 years now and will likely continue to be included in future releases.
-They’re an integral part of Warzone, the free-to-play battle royale game that’s home to over 100 million players.
-Players who use the right perks will be at an advantage, as these special abilities can turn the tide of any given match and sometimes be the difference between winning and losing a gunfight.
+They’re an integral part of Call of Duty: Warzone, the free-to-play battle royale game that’s home to over 125 million players.
+Players who use the right Perks will be at an advantage, as these special abilities can turn the tide of any given match and sometimes be the difference between winning and losing a gunfight.

 - Fortnite vs. Warzone: Which battle royale should you play?